 Elected Chairman of the Board of Directors and appointed Medical Superintendent, Dr. Li Shu Pui assumed the mantle of leadership and continued the management of the Hospital.
 Dr. Li Shu Pui was first elected a director of the Hospital's Board in 1929, and in 1936 he was appointed additionally as Assistant Superintendent.
 Expansion continued on almost a non-stop basis, and new medical technologies, e.g. magnetic resonance imaging, were introduced to strengthen the medical services.
 After over 70 years of faithful service to the Hospital, Dr. Li Shu Pui passed away on 31st August 2005.
 He was succeeded by Dr. Walton Li Wai Tat as the Chairman of the Board of Directors and Medical Superintendent of the Hospital.

 The Years 2008 and 2009 witnessed a milestone in the Hospital's development.
 Beginning in September 2005, the Phase III Development is the largest construction project in the Hospital's history.
 This project consists of a 20-floor extension on top of the original Li Shu Pui Block Phase I, and the new phase was inaugurated on 23 October 2008.
 Since then department relocations and ward renovations have been put in full swing to cope with the continuous demand for hospital beds and specialty services.
-Some floors are designated as specialty centres with much better equipment and facilities, e.g. the hydrotherapy pool on 18/F and the new gym on 19/F, to name a few.
+Some floors are designated as specialty centres with much better equipment and facilities.
 Others are new patient wards of different types and purposes.
 Most of them enjoy a breathtaking view of Happy Valley.

-As embodied in its motto "Quality in Service Excellence in Care", it has always been, and will continue to be, the Hospital's mission to strive for the best medical treatment and hospital care for our patients with state-of-the-art equipment, pleasant environment, whole-person care and most importantly, highly trained staff.
-At every stage of expansion in subsequent years, the adherence to this mission has been much in evidence.
+As embodied in its motto "Quality in Service Excellence in Care", the Hospital has been striving for the best medical treatment and hospital care for its patients with state-of-the-art equipment, pleasant environment, whole-person care and most importantly, highly trained staff.
+At every stage of expansion, our commitment to the highest quality patient care remains unchanged.